Volkswagen ID.7 (2023 - ) Electric review

 Big Volkswagen saloons have traditionally been cars of understated satisfaction offering spacious, quiet, smooth cocoons for executives who spend most of their lives on the motorway but still have to prove value for money to the board.
 The ID.7 is a successful electric iteration of that dreamy drive offered by the departed Phaeton, offering decent value for money compared with premium rivals, and an old-school lounge vibe alongside the contemporary tech.
 Choose from two batteries and ranges.
-We can’t wait for the Tourer (estate) version.
+Read our review on the Tourer estate version here and find out what it's like to live with here.

 “In purchase price terms the ID.7 is pitched relatively keenly for the large electric car it is”